-The Commons is a gathering place for interprofessional development, discussion, and innovation.
+The Commons is a gathering place located in the Health Sciences Library for interprofessional development, discussion, and innovation.
 It connects a broad community of librarians, instructional designers, teaching experts, and technology leaders in support of educational goals.

-U of M faculty, staff, and students can visit the Commons to:
+U of M faculty, staff, and students can use the Commons to:

 - explore new technologies,

 - practice active learning and other educational teaching techniques,

 - engage in interdisciplinary conversation and collaboration,

 - attend workshops to support teaching and learning across the health sciences disciplines, and

 - build partnerships and work together in an interprofessional space.

 - Seats: 24 total.
 4 active learning pods with 6 seats at each.

 - Set-up includes an instructor podium, computer and Crestron panel that lets instructor change display screens to one of four pods